RBAC vs PBAC: Differences, Use Cases, Pros & Cons (2026 Guide)

 • Client Role: Read published deliverables for assigned projects only; download approved documents

-Whenever Emma moves from Consultant to Senior Consultant to Project Manager, her permissions will automatically change across all systems that are connected.
+Imagine a person named Emma moves from Consultant to Senior Consultant to Project Manager; her permissions will automatically change across all systems that are connected.
 The only thing the IT team needs to do is simply edit her role within Identity Confluence; the changes will be made for them through automated provisioning workflows.
 No manual permission updates, no access request tickets, no delays that impact her productivity.
 With the platform's Business Role Management module, various roles and hierarchies are visible, making it easy to show an auditor what each person has access to and ensure that the right levels of access are in place.

 Advantages of RBAC